Electro Optical Gadgets

 the battery.

-most of the time at empty with only a small amount of charge and back
+operated most of the time at empty with only a small amount of

-extended shelf life would improve the performance.
-This is just a
+have extended shelf life would improve the performance.
+This

-guess based on the idea that self discharge may be more important when
+is just a guess based on the idea that self discharge may be more

 A low resistance super capacitor probably would be a better energy